Global behaviour of bistable solutions for hyperbolic gradient systems in one unbounded spatial dimension: Invasion implies convergence

-Up to now, the quantity $\cmax$ has only been used to make the hypothesis \cref{hyp_param_relax_sch} that the parabolic speed of the travelling frame under consideration does not exceed this quantity.
-Now, we are going to use the relaxation scheme set up above to prove that this quantity $\cmax$ is indeed an upper bound on the speed of invasion.
+\paragraph{Statement.} Up to now, the quantity $\cUpp$ has only been used to state hypothesis \cref{hyp_param_relax_sch}, which assumes that the parabolic speed of the travelling frame under consideration does not exceed this quantity.
+Now, the relaxation scheme set up above will be applied in order to prove that this quantity $\cUpp$ is indeed an upper bound for the speed of invasion.
 The aim of this \namecref{subsubsec:fin_relax} is to prove the following lemma. \begin{lemma}[invasion speed is subsonic] The following inequality holds